Network setting

 MetalLB

-MetalLB is a Kubernetes-based load balancer that provides load balancing services for services running within a cluster.
-It operates by assigning IP addresses to services, and responding to network requests to those IPs.
-This enables services to be exposed externally to clients, making them more accessible and scalable.
-It is useful in cases where a Kubernetes cluster does not have an external load balancer available, or where a cluster administrator wants to use their own load balancing solution.
+MetalLB is a Kubernetes-based load balancer that assigns IP addresses to services, facilitating network requests to those IPs.
+This allows services to be externally exposed, improving accessibility and scalability.
+MetalLB is particularly beneficial when a Kubernetes cluster lacks an external load balancer or when the cluster administrator prefers to use a custom load balancing solution.

 helm repo add metallb https://metallb.github.io/metallb